dssg/bikeshare/README.md

 - Metadata scrapers are for the metadata tables.
 Many thanks to Anna Meredith & [Patrick Collins](https://github.com/capitalsigma) for their code contributions on this.

 - Weather scraper get data from [Forecast.io](http://forecast.io), using the corresponding [python wrapper](https://github.com/ZeevG/python-forcast.io).
-To keep the weather data up to date, you'll need a forecast.io API key.
-To prevent a unicode error when writing to csv, we use Unicode.csv.
-See the `requirements.txt` file.
+To keep/get the weather data you'll need a forecast.io API key.
+Follow the below steps to retrieve the weather data.
+	1. Set the `dbuser`,`dbname`,and `dburl` environmental varibles to the proper credentials for postgres.
+Also set the `FORECASTIOKEY` environmental variable to your forecast.io key.
+	2. Make sure that the tables specified in `data/create_db.sql` exist.
+	3. Each city has its own script to load weather data, named as `historical_[[city_name]].py`.
+Simply run that script to load in the data for each city.

 ## Contributing to the project
 To get involved, please check the [issue tracker](https://github.com/dssg/bikeshare/issues).